satamaka/Wanabin/README.md

 # Wanabin
 Building /bin tools, one by one.

-A work in progress.
-It currently features `cat`, `echo` and `pwd`, with more tools are on the way.
+A collection of POSIX-style core utilities (cat, pwd, etc.) re-implemented in C language.

 ## Build
-Just run make:
+Just run :

 ```$ make```